 Dry Van Rates

-As of March 2025, the dry van truckload (TL) sector continues to navigate a landscape influenced by seasonal patterns, economic factors, and capacity dynamics.
-Below is an updated overview reflecting the latest data for February 2025, based on insights from ACT Research's Freight Forecast.
+As of April 2025, the dry van truckload (TL) sector is navigating a freight environment shaped by pre-tariff shipping surges, seasonal demand shifts, and tightening equipment availability.
+Below is an updated overview reflecting the latest data and outlook from ACT Research's Freight Forecast.

 Spot Market Rates